HippoEug/HackTheBox/Beep.md

 The first attack we try is `Elastix 2.2.0 - 'graph.php' Local File Inclusion | php/webapps/37637.pl`, with the underlying attack exploiting file access through `/vtigercrm` directory through a web browser.

 We go to our web browser and browse to `(https://10.10.10.7/vtigercrm/graph.php?current_language=../../../../../../../..//etc/amportal.conf%00&module=Accounts&action)`, and see a dump of credentials.
 Sifting trough the information, we see a username `admin` and password `jEhdIekWmdjE`.
+Since we saw Port 22 through NMAP, we can attempt to SSH with these credentials.

 ### 8. SSH (Port 22) with Credentials Found, Getting Flags
 x